 With We Are Kindred that’s very different and I can honestly say that even though my days are long and frantic, I don’t feel any guilt as I’m there for kindy drop off at 9.30 and pick-up at 5, I’m there for the evening meal and bedtime stories and then I log back on and work.
-There’s not a lot of time for getting stuck into a book that’s more than 100 words long or immersing myself in House of Cards, but I’m so happy that I’ve found a way to be fulfilled at work and also give my family what they need, that I’ll forsake my own leisure time for the next few years.
+There’s not a lot of time for getting stuck into a book that’s more than 100 words long or immersing myself in the latest TV show, but I’m so happy that I’ve found a way to be fulfilled at work and also give my family what they need, that I’ll forsake my own leisure time for the next few years.

 What’s your advice to others thinking about becoming a Mumpreneur?